Lemonexe/UUC/_dev/macro.md

 The last two lines are built-in functions calls, where arguments are delimited by `;` semicolon.
 The only two currently available functions are:
 - `write`, which accepts any number of arguments, and, if they are non-empty (argument must be at least a space character), each argument will be a single line
 - `convert`, which must have 1-3 arguments: the input expression, the target expression and formatting parameters as a JSON.
-It works just like a normal conversion, except that now it is accessed by the command instead of GUI
+It works just like a normal conversion, except that now it is accessed by the command instead of GUI.
+The output is appended to the last message without any line break.

 The convert call in the previous example is without formatting parameters (like Output format > automatic).
 As a result, the decimal places are a total mess.